panunu/tdd-lectures-2016/README.md

 2. Code
 3. Refactor.

 Repeat!
 Keep the loop as fast as possible.
+That's it :-)

 ## Collection of (useful) links